Child Care Tax Credit Information

 If you have provided a babysitter, summer camp, or other necessary stuff needed for a care to a daycare center for a qualifying child of age under 13 or disabled dependent of any age then you can be eligible for a tax credit up to 35% of qualifying expenses.

-Child Care Tax Credit Resources
+Child Care Tax Credit Helpful Links

 You can also get all the information regarding federal child care tax credits for parents from the following: